dimatrubca/PTR_Message_Broker/README.md

 <img src="images/EventsMessageFlow.png"/>

 The publish command is being sent by the stream readers.
-After it's parsed inside the TCP connection handler, the router receives the corresponding message, which instantly notifies the topic supervisor about it.
+After it's parsed inside the TCP connection handler, the router receives the corresponding message and notifies the topic supervisor about it.
 The message is sent to the topic subscribers which have acknoledged all of the previous messages, and persisted inside the database (to be able to notify the other subscribes and those who have been temporarily disconnected as soon as they restore the access.